 If you usually fly Delta with a travel partner, take a look at the Platinum or Reserve versions of this card.
 With those, you get a round-trip domestic companion certificate every year.
 You are still responsible for taxes and fees though.
 Terms and limitations apply.

-To recap, here are the pros and cons when considering the Delta SkyMiles Gold:
+To recap, here's what to know when considering the Delta SkyMiles Gold:

 • Earn 2X Miles on Delta purchases, at U.S. Supermarkets and at restaurants worldwide, including takeout and delivery in the U.S.